1. Home

 Located in the "Esplanade" district, the Central Campus is near Strasbourg historical center.
 Also called "Esplanade Campus", it is the main University of Strasbourg Campus, regrouping University headquarters and many University of Strasbourg elements (including the "Tour de Chimie"), as well as the main part of the research units.
 Several independant high schools are present as well (Ecole Supérieure des Arts Décoratifs de Strasbourg and INSA).

-The conference will be held at the European Doctoral College building in the central campus of the University of Strasbourg (46 Boulevard de la Victoire, 67000 Strasbourg).
+The registration for the conference will take place at the European Doctoral College building in the central campus of the University of Strasbourg (46 Boulevard de la Victoire, 67000 Strasbourg).

 Campus map